HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 I graduated from the Department of Mathematics of the School of Mathematics at Sun Yat-sen University with a Bachelor's Degree in Mathematics in June 2018.

+Publication
+===
+* "[Transportation Infrastructure and Trade](https://www.sciencedirect.com/science/article/pii/S0922142522000470)" with Zheng HAN, Japan and the World Economy, Vol. 64, 2022, 101162.

+Working Papers
+===
+* "What happens when people are cautious?
+Analysis from the SIR-macro model"

+Working in Progress
+===
+* "Analysis of Covid-19 Lockdown Policy Rules: A Pareto Improvement Perspective" with Taisuke Nakata

 My CV is here: [Curriculum Vitae](../files/CV_Hongtao_LI_202410.pdf).

 [Email](lee.hungtou@gmail.com): lee.hungtou[at]gmail.com